The Crosby House Museum will be closed Wednesday November 22 - Friday November 24th.

 Gonzaga University houses a large collection of material relating to 20th Century singer and actor Harry Lillis (Bing) Crosby, a native of Spokane and alumnus of Gonzaga.
 Now part of Gonzaga, Crosby's childhood home was built in 1911 and still stands at its original location.
 The main floor houses over 200 Crosby items including gold records, trophies, awards, and his Oscar for Going My Way (1944).
 What is not on display is stored in the University Archives and Special Collections’ vault in the Foley Center Library.

-The museum is free to the public.
+The museum is free and open to the public.

 Location and Parking